George Dunbar is entering his 19th season as the head coach of the Philadelphia University women’s soccer team in the fall of 2017.

 When the team joined the CACC in 2005, the Rams dominated the conference, posting a 36-2-5 record—including a 10-0-1 mark in 2005 and a 10-1-0 record in 2007—and reached three-straight CACC Tournament finals from 2006 through 2008.
 In 2006, the first year the team was eligible for the conference tournament, the Rams won their first CACC championship.
 Two years later, Dunbar was named the CACC Co-Coach of the Year.

 From 1999 to 2003, Dunbar’s teams won at least 11 games, 13 in 2002, and made four consecutive ECAC Tournaments.

-Before stepping into the head coaching role, Dunbar was part of the Philadelphia University women’s soccer coaching staff as an assistant coach under Mike Henderson in 1998.
+Before stepping into the head coaching role, Dunbar was part of the Rams' women’s soccer coaching staff as an assistant coach under Mike Henderson in 1998.
 A year earlier, Dunbar served as the assistant boy’s varsity soccer coach at Shawnee High School, while also working with the Indian Mills Soccer Club and the Cinnaminson Eclipse U-19 Select team.

 Dunbar—who has a NSCAA “C” License and an Advanced National License—was the head coach of the men’s soccer team at Burlington County College from 1982 to 1990.
 A 1979 graduate of Glassboro State, Dunbar started his coaching career as a student assistant with the Profs as a senior.